In Waves

 With one mistake, another collapses,

-Another turn, they branch and they split,
+In another turn, they branch and they split,

-In and out in nauseating spins, kaleidoscopic and endless.
+Out and in, in nauseating spins,

 I call out in greeting;